Before you get started, make sure you have installed the following:

 Note: We have simplified the script intentionally.
 It only serves the purpose of showing you how to connect to Perfecto.

-The script connects to an emulator, opens the calculator app on an Android device, and performs an addition validation (1+1=2).
+The script connects to an emulator, opens the Settings app on an Android device, and verifies whether the Data usage screen is present.

 To get started: